greenelab/2022-microberna/README.md

 It would be great if there is a universal best k-size to use.

+I will probably evaluate this after I have gather results for a few species.
+An ideal data set would have varied jaccard similarity relative to the reference pangenome (or other reference transcriptome used).

 ## Potentially interesting use cases for such a compendia

 **General ideas**